DHRI-Curriculum/install/guides/python.md

 ## Installation instructions: macOS (Mojave, Catalina, Big Sur etc.)

 While the installation instructions below is for macOS Catalina (10.15) and above, this installation instruction should work for older macOS versions.
 Older macOS versions (10.13 (High Sierra) to 10.14 (Mojave)) can also skip step 3 in the installation process.
 For older versions, please check out the [Anaconda documentation](https://docs.anaconda.com/anaconda/install/#old-os).
 You can check your macOS version by clicking the "apple" icon on the upper-left corner of your menu bar and choose "About This Mac."
 You should see the macOS name followed by the version number.
 Should you run into any trouble, you can also find solution to common installation issues [here](https://docs.anaconda.com/anaconda/user-guide/troubleshooting/).

+Another note, for MacOS Catalina and Big Sur, the Terminal window will likely show the `%` (percent sign) prompt, which is default for the newest version of Terminal.
+If you have an older version, it will show the `$` (dollar sign) prompt.
+Either prompt works the exact same, so it does not matter if yours is different from the instructions.
+Just be aware that they are interchangeable in these instructions.

 ### Step 1: Download Python 3.+